MazenAli/Car-Registration-Donostia/index.md

 - Proof of road tax payment, point 3.
 - Form Mod-01: https://sede.dgt.gob.es/export/sites/dgt/.galleries/modelos-solicitud/01/Mod.01-ES.pdf

-Cost: about 99.77 EUR.
-Expect to spend an hour at the appointment.
+Cost: 99.77 EUR.
+Expect to spend about 30 minutes at the appointment.
 You will not get the registration on the spot and will have to come back in a couple of days, without an appointment.
 Beware, once you pick up your registration papers, you will have to give them the originals of your car papers from the home country.
-If you need these to deregister your car at home, make necessary preparations beforehand.
+If you need these to deregister your car at home, make the necessary preparations beforehand.

 ## Step 6: Car Insurance